 Started originally in 1938 as Ryan Lumber and Coal, it wasn’t long before the Co-founders of Ryan Companies, James and Francis Ryan, added construction to their offerings.
 That expansion was the beginning of the company’s design-build approach.
-Today, Ryan is listed at no. 25 on the ENR top contractors list and offers comprehensive commercial real estate services as a national developer, architect, capital investment consultant, builder and real estate manager with a focus on bringing lasting value to its customers and the communities in which it works.
+Today, Ryan is listed on the ENR top contractors list and offers comprehensive commercial real estate services as a national developer, architect, capital investment consultant, builder and real estate manager with a focus on bringing lasting value to its customers and the communities in which it works.

 Ryan’s market depth includes retail, industrial, healthcare and senior living.
 The company’s development and corporate build-to-suit work span a wide range of product types including office, mixed-use, hospitality, multifamily housing and mission-critical facilities.

 With 14 offices across the US, nearly 1,500 employees, and projects being completed in 38 states, Ryan was looking for a software solution that would centralize their resource management across the country, helping to forecast future workforce needs and project demands.

 In recent years, Ryan had used a mix of Microsoft Excel spreadsheets and homegrown tools for their resource management.
 Though tedious and cumbersome, those tools were able to provide basic resource planning for individual offices but lacked forecasting capabilities and enterprise-level insights.

 Ryan Companies’ resource plan requires short-term, mid-term, and long-term planning – from assignments and hiring, through to projections.
 With 15 offices, Ryan needed a solution that could centralize data from every corner of the US.
 This meant implementing new software that provided enterprise-wide insight into their workforce utilization rates and allowed for shared access across multiple offices and market sectors.